jeffsenn/simplesimplefin/README.md

   `python fetch.py <setup token from above>`

-This script keeps sensitive state in "status.json", and outputs transactions to CSV files "T-<time>.csv"
+This script keeps sensitive state in `status.json`, and outputs transactions to CSV files `T-<time>.csv`

 You should run every 24 hours: